sonugiri1043/Tech-Deep-Dive/README.md

 ### Redis Cluster
 <img src="images/Redis-7.jpeg"/>

-I am sure many have thought about what happens when you can't store all your data in memory on one machine.
-Currently, the maximum RAM available in a single server is 24TIB, presently listed online at AWS.
-Granted, that's a lot, but for some systems, that isn't enough, even for a caching layer.

-Redis Cluster allows for the horizontal scaling of Redis.
+I am sure many have thought about **what happens when you can't store all your data in memory on one machine.** Redis Cluster allows for the horizontal scaling of Redis.

-once we decide to use Redis Cluster, we have decided to spread the data we are storing across multiple machines, known as sharding.
+Once we decide to use Redis Cluster, we have decided to spread the data we are storing across multiple machines, known as sharding.
 So each Redis instance in the cluster is considered a shard of the data as a whole.

 This brings about a new problem.
 If we push a key to the cluster, how do we know which Redis instance (shard) is holding that data?
-There are several ways to do this, but Redis Cluster uses algorithmic sharding.
+There are several ways to do this, but Redis Cluster uses **algorithmic sharding**.

 To find the shard for a given key, we hash the key and mod the total result by the number of shards.
 Then, using a deterministic hash function, meaning that a given key will always map to the same shard, we can reason about where a particular key will be when we read it in the future.

 What happens when we later want to add a new shard into the system?
-This process is called resharding.
+This process is called **resharding**.

 Assuming the key 'foo' was mapped to shard zero after introducing a new shard, it may map to shard five.
 However, moving data around to reflect the new shard mapping would be slow and unrealistic if we need to grow the system quickly.
 It also has adverse effects on the availability of the Redis Cluster.

 Redis Cluster has devised a solution to this problem called Hashslot, to which all data is mapped.
-There are 16K hashslot.
-This gives us a reasonable way to spread data across the cluster, and when we add new shards, we simply move hashslots across the systems.
-By doing this, we just need to move hashlots from shard to shard and simplify the process of adding new primary instances into the cluster.
+There are **16K hashslot**.
+This gives us a reasonable way to spread data across the cluster, and **when we add new shards, we simply move hashslots across the systems.
+By doing this, we just need to move hashlots from shard to shard and simplify the process of adding new primary instances into the cluster.**

 This is possible without any downtime, and minimal performance hit.
 Let's talk through an example.